Handling Your Finances in Volatile Times

 - Consider the effect of falling interest rates.
 Interest rates have generally fallen over the past few years, and many homeowners may now be in a position to save money by refinancing their mortgages.
 Be sure to fully investigate the various terms and types of mortgages to make sure yours fits your financial situation and objectives.

 - Get expert advice if needed or wanted.
-Your tax advisor, estate-planning professional, investment advisor, or other financial advisor can help you map a financial strategy that will enable you to better navigate these turbulent financial times.
-Stop by your local branch and speak to your BB&T Relationship Banker for help getting started.
+Your tax advisor, estate-planning professional, investment advisor or other financial advisor can help you map a financial strategy that will enable you to better navigate these turbulent financial times.
+Stop by your local branch and speak to your BB&T Branch Banker for help getting started.

 While the future is unknown, many financial experts are indicating that the economy is on solid ground for the long term.
 Panic decisions are often the wrong ones.